CREATIVITY

 If you didn’t make it in person and want to create a vision board at home, below are the same prompts we used to journal, reflect, and get organized — before touching a single magazine.

-Start by defining your pillars for 2026.The pillars are the high level themes of your goals – so think, Money, Love, Travel, Entrepreneurship, Success, Health… Mine were Family, Finances, Fun
+She has us start by defining your pillars for 2026.The pillars are the high-level themes of your goals – so think, Money, Love, Travel, Entrepreneurship, Success, Health… Mine were Family, Finances, Fun

 Next, your going to write one major goal under each pillar … now this is where the WORK lives.